High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Solution method

-We start by splitting the solution into two components: $u = v + w\/$.
-The first component, $v\/$, is selected as the solution to a Poisson problem that can be solved with the CFM --- see remark~\ref{rmk:problem:CFM}.
-The second component, $w\/$, then solves the ``deficit'' problem --- the boundary and jump conditions that the CFM cannot handle in a direct fashion.
-The main objective of this section is to show how to solve this second problem.
-An additional, and very important step, is to embed the domain $\Omega\/$ into a box $\mathcal{B}\/$ --- see figure~\ref{fig:problem}(b).
-In this setting, $\partial \Omega\/$ is treated as an internal interface, playing a role similar to that of $\Gamma\/$.
-This step leads to a situation where the problems that need to be solved numerically are ``standard'' Poisson problems in the box $\mathcal{B}\/$.
-Hence the discretized systems can be inverted very efficiently using the Fast Fourier Transform (FFT).
+The solution is split into two components: $u = v + w\/$.
+The first component, $v\/$, is the solution to a Poisson problem that can be solved with the CFM --- see remark~\ref{rmk:problem:CFM} below.
+We present a formal definition of $v\/$ is in~\S\ref{sub:solution:v}.
+The second component, $w\/$, is the solution to the ``deficit'' problem: a Laplace equation that includes the the boundary and jump conditions that the CFM cannot handle in a direct fashion.
+In~\S\ref{sub:solution:w1}--\S\ref{sub:solution:w2} we show how to solve for $w\/$ using a combination of boundary integral equations and the CFM.